rafaabt/ENFOR-SA/README.md

 | 49673 | 7 | 1 | 2 | 44 | 1 | 3 | 7 | 4 | 0 | 0 | 0 | 0 | 0 | 0 | 1 | 1 | 0.00 | 0.00 |
 | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... |

-Check the examples [here](pytorch/reports/README.md) on how to read the trace files.
+Check the examples [here](pytorch/reports/README.md) on how to process the trace files.

 ## Porting new configurations
 To port new Gemmini configurations, check the documentation [here](rtl/README.md).